kuancheen/statement-consolidator/README.md

 ## 🤝 Contributing

 Found a bug or want to add a feature?
 Feel free to open an issue or submit a pull request!

+## 📝 License

+Distributed under the MIT License.
+See `LICENSE` for more information.

+Copyright (c) 2025 Kuan Cheen